gruntwork-io/cloud-nuke/README.md

 #### Tag Filter

 You can also exclude resources by tags.
-The following config will delete all s3 buckets that have a tag with key `foo`
+The following config will exclude all s3 buckets that have a tag with key `foo` and value `true` (case-insensitive).
 ```yaml
 s3:
   exclude:
     tag: 'foo'
 ```

 By default, it will use the exclusion default tag: `cloud-nuke-excluded` to exclude resources.
 _Note: it doesn't support including resources by tags._

 ### What's supported?